brannondorsey/PassGAN/README.md

 This code is released under an [MIT License](https://github.com/igul222/improved_wgan_training/blob/master/LICENSE).
 You are free to use, modify, distribute, or sell it under those terms.

-The majority of the credit for this repository goes to @igul222 for his work on the [improved_wgan_training](https://github.com/igul222/improved_wgan_training).
+The majority of the credit for the code in this repository goes to @igul222 for his work on the [improved_wgan_training](https://github.com/igul222/improved_wgan_training).
 I've simply modularized his code a bit, added a command-line interface, and specialized it for the PassGAN paper.

+The PassGAN [research and paper](https://arxiv.org/abs/1709.00440) was published by Briland Hitaj, Paolo Gasti, Giuseppe Ateniese, Fernando Perez-Cruz.